LuisAcerv/fullstack-webapp-tutorial/README.md

 Then run `docker ps` to see your fresh and shinny postgres container, and thats it, now we have a databse  which we can access at `http://localhost:5432`.

+## Creating the db schema
+Now we have a postgres database in docker we need to create the schema for our application.

 # The API